nestorSag/mlops-lite/README.md

 3. Make sure to set appropriate values for Terraform variables, including reasonable server capacity parameters.

-4. As long as you have the necessary AWS permissions, you can provision the MLFlow server at this point.
+4. As long as you have the necessary AWS permissions, you can provision the MLFlow server at this point running `make mlflow-server`.

 4. Set up the server's VPN locally, and in GitHub Actions if applicable.